The Weekly Reframe: Building Confidence Through Small Commitments - Why Following Through Matters

 Confidence grows when we keep our small commitments to ourselves, despite our mind protesting, and our actions reflect who we truly are, not the stories our minds tell us about who we are.
 And because of the brain's negativity bias, those stories are rarely kind.

-So I write to you this week from a humble, vulnerable place: I almost didn’t.
+So I write to you this week from a humble, vulnerable place: I almost didn't.
 I almost skipped this one.
-But I realized that would be breaking a promise to myself and to you - and that’s not who I’m interested in being.
+But I realized that would be breaking a promise to myself and to you, and that's not who I'm interested in being.

 As you read this, I invite you to look gently at your own life.
 Where might your thoughts or emotions be standing between you and something that truly matters to you?
-What promise - big or small - is asking to be tended to and honored, no matter how you feel in the moment?
+What promise, big or small, is asking to be tended to and honored, no matter how you feel in the moment?

 So here we are.
 And here I am.